ElectricCookie/go-waechter/README.md

 ---

 ## Current status
 **Currently working on the basic functionality.
-This package is not ready for consumption yet.
-There are no tests either yet.**
+This package is not ready for consumption yet.**

 ## Features

-- [x] Auth using JWT, Access/Refresh Token architecture
-- [x] Registration
-- [ ] Password Recovery
 - [ ] Administration Notifications
 - [ ] Brute-Force Protection
 - [ ] Invite System
 - [ ] Notification Settings
+- [ ] Planned: OAuth, Check IP location
+- [x] Auth using JWT, Access/Refresh Token architecture
+- [x] Registration
+- [x] Password Recovery
 - [x] Email Verification
 - [x] Adapter based allows to add custom email and database connections
 - [x] Fully internationalized.
 Allows to translate all messages and emails
 - [x] Comes with beautiful email templates, but you can add your own
 - [x] Default adapters included for mongoDB (using mgo) and SMTP
 - [x] Configurable access token generation builds the foundation for complex auth needs.
-- [ ] Planned: OAuth, Check IP location

 ## Security